Beginners Guide To Host A Laid Back Dinner Party

 dinner plate filled with food ready to eat.

-There’s no need to worry about keeping your guests entertained.
-In my experience a little wine goes a long way in keep the conversation flowing.
-But if you have a lull or just want to add something extra, try one of these entertainment ideas.
+I’m a big believer that conversation is the way to connection so I don’t overthink an activity.
+In my experience a little wine goes a long way in keeping the conversation flowing, but if you have a lull or just want to rely on something more organized, try one of these entertainment ideas.

 If you like this post, PINShare, or sign up for our Newsletter at the top of the page.
 And don’t forget to follow CAH on Instagram or Facebook.
 Cheers!